-Lumbar spinal stenosis (LSS) is characterized by narrowing of the spinal canal including the central spinal canal, in the area under the facet joints (subarticular, lateral recess, or foraminal stenosis), or far laterally (extraforaminal stenosis)1-3.
-The anatomical condition of LSS causes variable clinical symptoms, such as gluteal and/or lower extremity pain,
+Lumbar spinal stenosis (LSS) is characterized by narrowing of the spinal canal including the central spinal canal, in the area under the facet joints (subarticular, lateral recess or foraminal stenosis), or far laterally (extraforaminal stenosis).1-3 The anatomical condition of LSS causes variable clinical symptoms, such as gluteal and/or lower extremity pain, numbness and/or neurogenic intermittent claudication.
+These symptoms are thought to be caused by the diminished space available for the neural and vascular elements.
+However, the pathogenesis of LSS is not fully clarified, and there is no definition with clear criteria for the imaging findings and clinical symptoms.

-Magnetic resonance imaging (MRI) is appropriate to confirm the anatomical condition of the spinal https://creativecommons.org/licenses/by-nc-sa/4.0/ canal or compression of the nerve roots.
-However, it is known that radiographic LSS is found in asymptomatic patients5).
-According to the North American Spine Society (NASS) Guideline of LSS, there is insufficient evidence for a correlation between clinical symptoms or function with the anatomic narrowing of the spinal canal on imaging4).
-One of the reasons for this might be variations in assessment methods due to the lack of clear criteria for the assessment of imaging findings.
+Magnetic resonance imaging (MRI) is appropriate to confirm the anatomical condition of the spinal canal or compression of the nerve roots.
+However, it is known that radiographic LSS is found in asymptomatic patients.
+According to the North American Spine Society (NASS) Guideline of LSS, there is insufficient evidence for a correlation between clinical symptoms or function with the anatomic narrowing of the spinal canal on imaging.
+One of the reasons for this situation might be variations in assessment methods due to the lack of clear criteria for the assessment of imaging findings.